 1. Listeria monocytogenes - killer germ in food?

-“Hello and welcome to this e-learning. i am dr Andrea Dreusch, food safety consultant and microbiologist.
-I will walk you through the training.
-L. mono is a germ that has been with me from the start of my professional life.
+"Hello and welcome to this e-learning course.
+I am Dr. Andrea Dreusch, a food safety consultant and microbiologist.
+I will guide you through the training.
+L. mono is a germ that has accompanied me from the very beginning of my professional life.
 Its importance in food production and its occurrence in disease outbreaks has increased in recent years.
-The legal requirements became stricter.
+Legal requirements have become stricter.
 L. mono is getting more media attention.
-Let's see why that is:"
+Let's see why this is the case:"

 L. mono in the press